 Medicare Part D plans provide you the opportunity to purchase prescription drug coverage.
 Part D premiums will vary and depends on the plan you choose.
-If you qualify as a high-income individual, you will have to pay a surcharge on top of your base Part D premium.
+If you qualify as a high-income individual, you will have to pay a surcharge on top of your base payment.

-The coverage you receive from your Medicare Parts A and B will not cover all of your health care expenses.
+The coverage you receive from your Medicare will not cover all of your health care expenses.
 There will be coverage gaps that you will experience including deductibles, copayments and coinsurance.
 When you pay for a Medicare Supplement policy (also known as Medigap), it can cover some or all of your coverage gaps.
-These plans are sold by private insurance companies.
+These Medicare plans are sold by private insurance companies.